plating, anodizing, & finishing Q&As since 1989

 January 30, 2010

 I am starting to make pewter castings for period buckles, wristguard ornamentation, cloak clasps and jewelry for use in SCA and Medieval re-enactment events.
 Is there an "At-home" method for applying a finish to the pewter that would mimic gold, silver, copper, bronze, and blackened iron?
 It would have to be a durable finish especially for things like buckles and wrist guards...earrings,not so much.
 Eventually I may use commercial plating services, but right now the volume isn't there to justify the expense.
 So can some kind of finishing application be done at home?

 Febuary 1, 2010

 Hi, Patricia.
-Metallic paints are available in these colors, but even after a Self-Etching Primer [affil. link to info/product on Amazon], I think they may be liable to chip.
+Metallic paints are available in these colors, but even after a Self-Etching Primer [affil link], I think they may be liable to chip.
 "Sharpie" laundry markers / indelible marker pens are available in these metallic colors and may be a better bet.
-But if I had only one guess, I'd say Rub'N'Buff [affil. link to info/product on Amazon] is the most promising approach.
+But if I had only one guess, I'd say Rub'N'Buff [affil link] is the most promising approach.

 Ted Mooney, P.E.

 February 6, 2010